belsrc/notebook/functional/Functional Programming.md

 some(long(funcs(list(val))));
 ```

 The `compose` function is a higher-order function that facilitates function composition.
 It takes `n` number of functions you want to compose as arguments and returns a new function that performs the composition, in a right-to-left order.
 The output of the rightmost function is used as the input to the function to its left, and this process continues until all functions have been applied.

-Compose is also associative. `compose(f, compose(g, h)) === compose(compose(f, g), h)`.
+Compose is also associative.

+`compose(f, compose(g, h)) === compose(compose(f, g), h) === compose(f, g, h)`

 ```js